Serena scraps through unexpected dogfight to reach second round

 But she put the seven-times champion through her paces, testing the injuries that have limited the American to seven matches since the Australian Open in January.

-“She never gave up - it’s good for me to play matches like this as I haven’t played too many matches this year,” said Williams.

-“It’s the best I’ve felt since February.
-It felt amazing to be on grass after some tough times on clay.
-I’m so thankful and I’m happy to be back doing what I love.”
+Yet she needs matches and fast - to the extent that she is considering playing mixed doubles with Britain’s twice Wimbledon champion Andy Murray in an effort to get back to her best.

+“I think right now I have to have every match count, like 10 matches, because I haven’t had a ton of matches this year,” Williams told reporters.

-Gatto-Monticone came from the other side of the tennis tracks to Williams, having only played one previous match against a top-20 player and never beaten someone ranked higher than 102.
+Gatto-Monticone came from the other side of the tennis tracks to the American, having only played one previous match against a top-20 player and never beaten someone ranked higher than 102.

-Yet her staying power against the 23-times Grand Slam singles champion, who has amassed nearly $89 million in prize money, gave the fans on Centre Court a contest they could not have expected when Williams took the opening five games.
+Yet her staying power against the 23-times Grand Slam singles champion, who has amassed nearly $89 million in prize money, gave the fans on Centre Court a contest they could not have expected.

+Gatto-Monticone, whose career is remarkable only for the late age at which she finally made a breakthrough, seemingly enjoyed her moment in the limelight.

+Her story, said Williams, is a “great tale” of the value of persistence.

+“It’s nice because no matter where you are, you don’t want to give up...
+Doesn’t matter what age you are, whether you’re 15 or in your early 30s, you still have a chance to be great at whatever you do,” the world number 10 said.

+“She really took it to me today.
+She’s had some really good, strong matches in the past few months.
+Honestly, it’s a good thing to see.”

-From then on, however, the two players went toe-to-toe, albeit in a scrappy encounter low on quality.
+It did not look like the Italian had much fight in her when Williams took the opening five games but from then on, the pair went toe-to-toe, albeit in a scrappy encounter low on quality.

 After taking the first set in 29 minutes, Williams had to wait until the eighth game of the second set to break serve only for the resilient Italian to fire straight back and then level at 5-5.

-After getting her nose back in front, Williams brought up match point on Gatto-Monticone’s serve, pumping her fists furiously before wrapping up the encounter following a lengthy rally and rapid exchange at the net.
+After getting her nose in front again, Williams brought up match point on Gatto-Monticone’s serve, pumping her fists furiously before wrapping up the encounter following a lengthy rally and rapid exchange at the net.

-Like an ageing heavyweight, the 37-year-old Williams clearly still packs a punch but looked well-below par and desperately in need of matches to regain sharpness.
+Like an ageing heavyweight, the 37-year-old Williams clearly still packs a punch but looked well below par and desperately short of sharpness.

 Next up for the former world number one will be a second-round clash against Kaja Juvan, a highly-rated 18-year-old prospect from Slovenia who showed off her potential with a 6-4 2-6 6-4 win over Kristyna Pliskova.